equinix/terraform-provider-equinix/docs/data-sources/equinix_metal_devices.md

 ## search vs filter

-The difference between `search` and `filter` is that `search` is API parameter and the "filtering" will happen in the API side.
-The `filter` attribute is used in the terraform provider to fiter resoruces returned by the API.
+The difference between `search` and `filter` is that `search` is an API parameter, interpreted by the Equinix Metal service.
+The "filter" arguments will reduce the API list (or search) results by applying client-side filtering, within this provider.

 ## Argument Reference